Johnreal01/Snapchat-report-bot/README.md

 # Snapchat-report-bot
-Snapchat report bot python script that report storys for fraud Report users on Snapchat
+Snapchat report bot python script that report storys for fraud using the web based api.

+Report users on Snapchat

 telegram: https://t.me/johnreal01